stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

 ### Exposing Your Application to External Traffic via Route

-OpenShift provides a routing mechanism called "routes" that allows you to expose applications using hostnames and paths.
+SAAP provides a "routes" routing mechanism that allows you to expose applications using hostnames and paths.
 Routes are created using the Route resource and can provide additional features such as SSL termination and path-based routing.

 To create a route: